The Department of Business Administration offers eight majors:

 Minors provide students the opportunity to study and obtain a professional credential in an area of study that is in addition to their major.
-The Department of Business Administration offers eight minors: Business Administration (for non-business majors only), Business Analytics, Business Minor for Science Majors, International Business, Music Business, Accounting, Management Information Systems, and Marketing.
+The Department of Business Administration offers eight minors: Business Administration (for non-business majors only), Business Analytics, Business Minor for Science Majors, Entrepreneurial Studies, International Business, Music Business, Accounting, Management Information Systems, and Marketing.

 Students who plan to pursue any of our business majors are strongly encouraged to select a departmental advisor who teaches in their major.
 This should be done by the end of sophomore year at the latest.
 In addition to advising, departmental faculty can counsel students on their careers, assist in obtaining internships or jobs, and provide letters of recommendation for prospective employers or graduate programs.
 The Business Administrator is also available for advising questions relating to degree progress, course selection, and international courses abroad.

 To complete departmental honors in the Department of Business Administration, students need to consult with the Department Chair.
 Students need to apply to the department by the beginning of the term of graduation.
 It is recommended students start the process during their junior year.
 Students will also have the opportunity to obtain the honorific of Scholar of Distinction, another method of earning departmental honors, by scoring in the top 10% on the Major Field Test, a comprehensive assessment given during the senior year.
 Please contact the Department Chair(s) for more specific information.

 Students are strongly encouraged to work with the Strommen Center for Meaningful Work and department faculty to obtain an internship during their junior or senior year.
 Internships can provide students with experience that may be valuable in competing for jobs after graduation.
 Faculty advisors should be consulted about internships.
 The department offers an internship course which can be taken for 2.0 or 4.0 credits (BUS 397/399).
 This course aids students in finding an internship placement within an organization which supports their major and provides direction and support.